-There's also some sort of dowry back in the days, and the men will have to give extravagant gifts to get the woman's hand.
+There was also some sort of dowry back in the day, and the men will have to give extravagant gifts to get the woman’s hand.

 In terms of affection, Filipinos love talking during their dates, and it is usually held at the home of the lady or at the parks.
 For the first date, everything will be very conservative, and the males are not allowed to hold or even touch the hands of most women.